 You actually “build” chords by stacking thirds on top of each other.

-and in what order they are stacked, you get different types of chords.
+Depending on if the thirds are major (big) or minor (small) and in what order they are stacked, you get different types of chords.

 The most common chords are either three-note or four-note chords

 Three note chords (or Triads):